Antonio Permuy: Patronage, advocacy, and recognition

 As an art patron, Permuy has donated works from his personal art collection by several notable artists including Josignacio, Ramon Unzueta, Mario Torroella, Adriano Nicot, Miguel Fleitas, Edel Alvarez Galban, Pedro Hernandez, Neith Nevelson, Margarita Cano, and Ramón Alejandro.

-He has donated artwork to several cultural and educational museums and institutions including the Tampa Museum of Art, Frost Art Museum, The Wilzig Museum Building, the Alvin Sherman Library, and Hillsborough Community College.
+He has donated artwork to several cultural and educational museums and institutions including the Tampa Museum of Art, Frost Art Museum, Museum of Fine Arts St. Petersburg, The Wilzig Museum Building, the Alvin Sherman Library, and Hillsborough College.

 Many of his donations have also notable for being the respective artist’s first inclusion into a museum permanent collection, as well as for being made in memory of his grandmother, art patron and collector Marta Permuy.
 Some of the works were previously in Marta Permuy’s private collection.
 In October 2024 Permuy donated twelve works to the Alvin Sherman Library established the “Marta Permuy Legacy Collection” within the library’s permanent collection of art.
 The collection was unveiled in an exhibition on October 1 to coincide with Hispanic Heritage Month due to the number of works by Cuban artists.

 Permuy’s December 2024 donation of 30 artworks to the Wilzig Museum Building marked the largest donation of art received by the museum outside of the Wilzig family.
 The museum released a statement announcing the donation stating “it is a gift to the residents of Miami who will now call the donated works of art their own, and will include them in their collective memory for generations.”

 As a cultural writer, researcher, curator, and advocate, Permuy has publicly addressed and testified to government commissions and semi-judicial boards on the findings of his research in support of efforts to document and spotlight cultural history.
 He has also served other public roles including as an arts panelist, architecture panel moderator, and fine art competition judge.

-His career has been covered on El Nuevo Herald, Market Watch, Morningstar, Diario Las Americas, SWO Magazine, The Malaysian Reserve, Eastern Progress, The Charleston Gazette, Creative Pinellas, Coral Gables News, The Longview New Journal, West Orlando News, CNHI News, 83 Degrees Media, WMAS Art Talks, WMNF radio, and on television.
+His career has been covered on El Nuevo Herald, Market Watch, Morningstar, Diario Las Americas, SWO Magazine, The Malaysian Reserve, Eastern Progress, The Charleston Gazette, Creative Pinellas, Coral Gables News, The Longview New Journal, West Orlando News, CNHI News, Library Link, 83 Degrees Media, WMAS Art Talks, WMNF radio, and on television.

 Permuy was featured on the cover of the December 2024 issue of South Florida Magazine (Vol. 8, No. 12).

+In 2025, Permuy was featured on the Fall 2025 cover of Library Link.
+In December 2025 Permuy delivered the keynote address for the Alvin Sherman Library's Annual Recognition Breakfast discussing art patronage and safekeeping cultural histories.

+In 2026, Permuy was inducted into the NSU Fellows Society, Nova Southeastern University's premier philanthropic recognition group, honoring individuals, corporations, and foundations that have made significant cumulative gifts to the institution.